r-a-y/bp-reply-by-email/readme.txt

 == Changelog ==

 = 1.0-beta-20120521 =
-* Compatible with dev version of the [Group Email Subscription plugin](https://github.com/boonebgorges/buddypress-group-email-subscription/zipball/master).
-If you're using an older version of Group Email, upgrade to dev!
+* Compatible with [Group Email Subscription plugin v3.2+](http://wordpress.org/extend/plugins/buddypress-group-email-subscription/).
+If you're using an older version of Group Email, upgrade to the latest version!
 * Better detection for multipart / encoded / HTML emails.

 = 1.0-beta-20120418 =